 Your AC needs clear air flow throughout in order to function properly.
 Dirty filters can obstruct the air from getting in and out.

-If air is not circulating around the coils, the coils get too cold.
-The next thing you know, you have frozen AC coils freeze.
+If air is not circulating around the coils, the coils get too cold, leading to accumulating ice.

 2. Broken fans can impede air flow and cause coils to freeze